Arsenic might sound like something that doesn’t concern you – it was just used as a poison around 500 years ago, right?

 You’ll need a budget of at least $300 for a top-of-the-range RO unit.

 The RO membrane isn’t like a water filter – it won’t cling onto contaminants and collect them in its media.
 Instead, contaminants rebound against the membrane, and they need to be flushed from the system to prevent them from building up in the RO chamber.

 When contaminants are flushed away, they take a bit of water with them.
 The amount of wastewater a reverse osmosis system produces will determine its efficiency – but RO treatment on a whole naturally wastes water as part of the process, making it a less efficient filtration method than others.

 Reverse osmosis systems usually last for more than 10 years.
 Within this time, you’ll need to carry out regular maintenance to keep your system working at its best.

-The system’s filters will require changing (after every 6-9 months or 12 months, depending on the filter).
-You’ll also need to replace the membrane every 2 years, and follow any specific cleaning instructions in your user manual.
-If you forget to change your membrane, you’re at risk of arsenic being able to get through the system.
+The system’s filters will require changing (after every 6-9 months or 12 months, depending on the system).
+You’ll also need to replace the membrane at least every 2 years, and follow any specific cleaning instructions in your user manual.
+If you forget to change your membrane, you’re at risk of contaminants, including arsenic, being able to get through the system.